 Trussel Trust shows that the vast majority of their users are poorly educated and are UK born residents.
 Most people who use food banks have chronic debt problems.
-They tend to owe money to direct lenders for bad credit loans.
+They tend to owe money to direct lenders.
 They are months behind on their utility bills and often do not have the qualifications needed to get a well-paid job.

 Those who are in employment often have insecure, low paid jobs that do not earn them enough money to provide a decent living standard.
 The government are trying to play down the growing dependence by many on food banks, refusing to accept that welfare cuts, benefit delays and low paid jobs are responsible for their increasing use.

 Other services provided by UK food banks